Bending Lines and Shapes with Paths and Points

-To split any of these shapes, select the Split tool () and click anywhere on the shape’s outline.
-Now, you can switch to the Select tool () and double-click the shape to open it in the path editor.
+To split any of these shapes, select the Split tool () and click anywhere on the shape's outline.
+Now, you can switch to the Select tool () and double-click the shape, or select it and press enter, to open it in the path editor.

 Editing a path

-To edit a path, you start by double-clicking the path with the Select tool (), which opens the path in LayOut’s path editor.
+To edit a path, you start by double-clicking the path with the Select tool (), or selecting it and pressing enter, which opens the path in LayOut's path editor.
 Then, with the path editor open, you can make the following edits:

 - Move a point by clicking and dragging it.
 Moving the point changes the curve, as the arc in the upper right of the following figure illustrates.
 To constrain the move to an axis, hold down the Shift key.
 You can also press Shift to select multiple points, which you can then move simultaneously.
 In the following figure, two points of the pentagon are selected and in the process of being moved.

 - Move a segment by clicking and dragging it.
 For example, the lower right of the following figure shows a selected segment in the octagon.

 - Add points to the path by holding down the Alt key (Microsoft Windows) or the Cmd key (Mac OS X) and clicking anywhere on the path.
 A point appears with a curvature control.
 After you add a point, you can move the point or curvature to control to edit the path.

 - Remove points from the path by dragging a point over an adjacent point.
 LayOut previews how the path will appear when you release the mouse button.
 In the bottom row, you see how an octagon will look after dragging a point at the top over a point at the bottom.
 (Note that a path with only two points is deleted if you reduce it to one point.)
 Alternately, simply select one or more points and press the Delete key.

 When you're done editing a path, click outside the shape to exit LayOut's path editor.